Background pattern

 Other medicines and Detrusitol:

-• Some antibiotics (containing, for example, erythromycin and clarithromycin).
+• certain antibiotics (e.g., erythromycin and clarithromycin).

-• Medicines for the treatment of HIV.
+• medicines for the treatment of HIV.

 Detrusitol should be used with caution when administered in combination with:

-Take Detrusitol with food and drinks.
+Taking Detrusitol with food and drinks.

 Detrusitol can be taken before, during, or after a meal.